 The Hiking trip through the Seven Rila Lakes

-All booked trips offer hotel pickup and drop off but be sure to check while viewing the itinerary.
-When you get from the hotel to the Rila Mountain Range, most trips stop at the Panichishte ski resort before setting out for the hike.
+All booked trips offer hotel pickup and drop-off, but check them while viewing the itinerary.
+When you get from the hotel to the Rila Mountain Range, most trips stop at the Panichishte ski resort before hiking.

-With your map in hand and your guide leading the way, one of the most exciting trips you’ll take is about to start.
-No need to rush, you can stroll at your own pace through the hiking trails.
+With your map and guide leading the way, one of the most exciting trips you’ll take is about to start.
+There is no need to rush; you can stroll at your own pace through the hiking trails.
 You will get the opportunity to stop along the way to take photos and breathe in the clean air of the mountain while resting your legs as well.

 1. Dolnoto Ezero (The Lower Lake)

-The first lake; the impressive lower lake which will greet you is Dolnoto Ezero which is the gathering place of the water that flows from all the other lakes to form the Dzherman River.
-Dolnoto Ezero is named the lower lake due to its location at the lowest altitude of all lakes; 2,095 meters and it is 11 meters deep.
+The first lake, the impressive lower lake which will greet you, is Dolnoto Ezero, the gathering place of the water flowing from all the other lakes to form the Dzherman River.
+Dolnoto Ezero is named the lower lake due to its location at the lowest altitude of all lakes: 2,095 meters, 11 meters deep.

 2. Ribnoto Ezero (Fish Lake):

 Being the shallowest of the lakes, the Fish Lake is only 2.5 meters deep.
 The lake stands at an altitude of 2,184 meters.
-Tourist accommodation in the form of the Seven Lakes Shelter is available close to the lake where you can take a rest from the hike and recharge before completing the trip.
+Tourist accommodation in the Seven Lakes Shelter is available close to the lake where you can rest from the hike and recharge before completing the trip.

 3. Trilistnika (The Trefoil):